bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	</suite>

-`cucumberPackage` parameter is mandatory so that framework knows where implementation code resides
+`cucumberPackage` parameter is mandatory so that framework knows where implementation code resides. `cucumberTests` and `cucumberTags` help selecting the right scenario.
+See §4 for details

 ### 5 Working with frames ###
 In case an HTML element has to be searched inside an iFrame there are 2 ways to handle this